-summary: Ignatius of Antioch, also called “Theophoros”, meaning “God-bearer”, was an early martyr, who is known from the seven letters he wrote to various churches in Asia Minor on his way to martyrdom in Rome.
-The text of these letters has come down to us.
-He is especially noted for his strong theology of the humanity of Jesus and his presence in the Eucharist.
+Summary: Ignatius of Antioch, also called “Theophoros”, meaning “God-bearer”, was an early martyr, who is best known from the seven letters he wrote to various churches in Asia Minor with his strong theology of the humanity of Jesus and his presence in the Eucharist.
 He also promoted the role of the bishop as a figure of unity in the Church.

 Patrick Duffy reminds us here what is known about him.